iTs-GoJo/Kelid/README.md

 ## ❗ Security Alert

- This method is only used to prevent the source from seeing the source and not high security.   - Professionals can easily restore encrypted code.   - For real protection, use more advanced tools such as [Pyarmor] (https://github.com/dashingsoft/pyarmor).
+ This method is only used to prevent the source from seeing the source and not high security.   - Professionals can easily restore encrypted code.   - For real protection, use more advanced tools such as [Pyarmor](https://github.com/dashingsoft/pyarmor) .

 ---